baninations/pokedex/README.md

 - Deploy the app to a publicly accessible platform like GitHub Pages.
 - Ensure cross-browser compatibility with Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

+## Technologies used:
+-HTML
+-CSS
+-JavaScript
-## Technologies used: HTML, CSS, JavaScript, Ajax for asynchronous API data fetching.
+-Ajax for asynchronous API data fetching

 ## Getting Started